 What's new, Alexa?
-The 22 best Amazon Echo skills
+The best Amazon Echo skills | Stuff

 Sonos

 Some of the Amazon Echo devices are better than others at piping music into your home, but none can compare with the quality of Sonos speakers.
 Luckily, if you have a Sonos system in your home, you can now control it via the Sonos skill.
-It's still in beta as of this writing and may not be fully featured just yet, but you can request songs from Spotify Premium, Amazon Music, and TuneIn, as well as control music started from your phone via 80+ other services.
+Using the skill, you can request songs from Spotify Premium and Amazon Music, and control music started from your phone via 80+ other services.

 TED Talks